MohamedLotfy989/Group_Activity_Recognition_Volleyball/README.md

 | B7-Two-stage Model without LSTM 2 | 80.2%            | 88%                           |
 | Our Two-stage Hierarchical Model | 81.9%            | 93%                           |

-You can document specific improvements in this section.

 ## Contributions
 We welcome contributions!
 Feel free to open issues or submit pull requests for bug fixes or enhancements.